-Appendix E, "System catalog and system database changes," on page E-1
+Chapter 8, "Migrating database servers to a new operating system," on page 8-1

 Chapter 2.
 Overview of moving data

 If you are installing the new version of the database server on another computer or operating system (non-in-place migration), you can use one of several tools and utilities to move data from your current database server.